MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 ## GWAS summary statistics used:

-In this publication we are testing whether there is any causal association between adiposity and physical activity or inactivity.
+In this publication we are testing whether there is any causal association between smoking traits and fat distribution.
 To do so we used the latest and largest GWAS summary statistics for each of the traits.
-The main analysis are performed for Body Mass Index (BMI) and secondary analysis for three other anthropometric traits.

-### Physical activity and inactivity traits

-For physical activity we decided to use accelerometer data for vigorous physical activity, moderate physical activity and sedentary time from two different sources.

-Vigorous physical activity from the acc425 model from Klimentidis et al 2018 available here: (https://drive.google.com/drive/folders/1p2-aKT6GgOv4425yaIcvO0nN30O4mpPh).

-Moderate physical activity form Doherty et al available here: (https://ora.ox.ac.uk/objects/uuid:ff479f44-bf35-48b9-9e67-e690a2937b22/download_file?file_format=gzip&safe_filename=Doherty-2018-NatureComms-moderate.csv.gz&type_of_work=Dataset).
+### Smoking traits:

+For smoking traits we decided to use:

+Lifetime smoking from Wottonn et al ().
+Smoking initiation from Liu et al ().
+Cigarettes per Day from Liu et al ().
-And sedentary time from Doherty et al available here: (https://ora.ox.ac.uk/objects/uuid:ff479f44-bf35-48b9-9e67-e690a2937b22/download_file?file_format=gzip&safe_filename=Doherty-2018-NatureComms-sedentary.csv.gz&type_of_work=Dataset).
+Age of Smoking from Liu et al ().

 ### Anthropometric traits: